alphagov/govuk-prototype-kit/docs/documentation/publishing-on-heroku-terminal.md

 The toolbelt lets you use Heroku through the terminal.
 You will need to restart the terminal after installing the toolbelt.

 ## 4) Choose a name for your app
 Think of a name for your app.
-You need to choose a name that's unique.
+You need to choose a name that’s unique.
 The name is used in the url for your prototype.
 For example the name:

 `govuk-payments-prototype`